 Whenever you are walking alone in Cuenca in the evening hours or in an unfamiliar neighborhood, you need to be alert and aware of your surroundings.
 Thieves thrive in many parts of the city, from dark thoroughfares like 12 de Abril to the outskirt zones like Los Pinos Bajos.
 Most will engage in opportunistic rather than violent crimes, but late night crime is a real problem throughout Cuenca.
 When in doubt, take a taxi rather than walking, or go with a friend rather than going alone.

 A final major myth about crime in Cuenca is that the crime here is mostly non-violent and petty.
 Don't be fooled, especially if you are thinking about becoming a resident of Cuenca.
 Home invasions are often conducted at knifepoint, and those who make a big fuss will be shot.

 It's not just for show that most homes in Cuenca have an alarm sign in their yards or pasted on their gates.
 Armed thieves can and do break into homes in Cuenca, especially in notably well-to-do areas such as Challuabamba.
-Violent break-ins have also been rising slightly, prompting a protest march against crime in Cuenca by locals in early 2011.
+Violent break-ins happen occasionally, prompting a protest march against crime in Cuenca by locals in early 2011 and boosted patrols in 2014 to bring the numbers back down.
 Keeping a large dog, having an alarm system, or contributing to funds for a neighborhood guard are common defense strategies for locals, and expats would be wise to consider these options as well.
 Naturally, not being flashy with wealth or bragging about possessions will also help keep you from being a target!

 Cuenca really can be a lovely city, and I don't want to scare you away from moving here if you are considering it.
 However, don't wander in with rose colored glasses and false impressions - knowing the truth about crime in Cuenca will help keep you from being a target and ensure you have a good time while you are here.